 The most recent innovation in the treatment of varicose veins is the use of medical glue known as VenaSeal (cyanoacrylate) to physically shut down and seal the main defective vein.

-VenaSeal Adhesive (Glue), previously known as Sapheon Glue, is a safe, medical grade glue that is used to shut the main saphenous vein in the thigh.
+VenaSeal Adhesive (Glue), previously known as Sapheon Glue medical grade glue that is used to shut the main saphenous vein in the thigh.
 Once the vein has been glued shut, it will undergo a process of hardening (sclerosis) and will be gradually absorbed by the body.
-The procedure is very safe and minimally invasive.
+The procedure is minimally invasive.

 How does VenaSeal work?